OWASP/owasp-summit-2017/Working-Sessions/Education/AppSec-BSc-Masters-Curriculum-Design.md

 ## Who

-The target audience for this Working Session is:

 - OWASP project leaders whose projects have an educational element (probably all OWASP Project leaders)
 - Application Security trainers
 - Academics involved in AppSec and InfoSec
 - Any employer involved in recruiting graduates into application security related roles
 - Other organisations/professional bodies interested in Application Security educational programmes

+The target audience for this Working Session is:

+## Working materials

+Here are the current 'work in progress' materials for this session (please add as much information as possible before the sessions)

+### Content

+...
+Add content ...